ibexa/documentation-developer/docs/api/extending_the_rest_api.md

 Using a distinct file for REST routes allows you to use the prefix for all this file's routes without affecting other routes from your bundle.

 Next, you need to create the REST route.
-We need to define the route's [controller as a service](http://symfony.com/doc/current/cookbook/controller/service.html) since our controller was defined as such.
+Define the route's [controller as a service](http://symfony.com/doc/current/cookbook/controller/service.html) since your controller was defined as such.

 **My/Bundle/RestBundle/Resources/config/routing\_rest.yml**